descryptors/descryptors/README.md

 ### Open

 After building is done, navigate in your browser to `localhost:5000`.
-It is possible to start the backend only with server-side rendering of the pages.
+If you start only the backend, the pages will be rendered on the server.

 ## Data